Engrima18/Fall_or_not_to_fall/README.md

 ## Data collection

-Refer to the `data collection` directory for specific info about the collection precess.
+Refer to the `README.md` file in the `data collection` directory of this repository for specific info about the collection precess.
 We used accelerometer and gyroscope sensors to collect falls and normal activities signals simulating real-life context.

 Reverse fall          |  Step | Fall
 :-------------------------:|:-------------------------:|:-------------------------: